7 Surprisingly Painful Truths About your First Offense OWI in Wisconsin

 1st DUI in Wisconsin: Should I Get a Lawyer?

 When charged with a 1st DUI in Wisconsin, many people wonder, "Should I get a lawyer?”
 The common misconception is lawyers will be more costly than the actual DUI itself.
 FALSE!
 When you hire an attorney who has experience in DUI charges you can get everything from fines reduced to the entire charge DROPPED!
+If you have to have an IID, you may be able to get an IID Exemption so you don’t have to buy one for more than one vehicle.
 To give yourself the best chance at beating the charges you face, it’s critical to hire a criminal defense attorney who understands how to beat drunk driving charges.
 It’s also extremely important to hire an attorney who has received awards for legal defense work, as well as to check the attorney’s reviews.

 If you were arrested for a DUI in Wisconsin—whether in Milwaukee, Waukesha, or anywhere else you need help—the biggest mistake you can make is not hiring a DUI defense lawyer.